Our brains are not.

 Some of us have dogs.
 Some have kids.
 Some like craft beers.
 Some ride electric bikes to work.
 But we all love partnering with like-minded clients and doing great work that sparks emotional connections with our audiences.
 And, on second thought, actually all of us like craft beers.

 Michelle is the consummate account person.
 She is the calm in the storm.
 The unflappable in the wind.
 A grown up (mostly), who combines her love of insightful strategy with her love of the creative process and her love of working with clients to develop business-building ideas.
 She also loves her family, but that's a different kind of love.
 We think.

 Dave Rogers / Untitled #6

 Dave is an art director and creative director with a great eye.
 Two of them, actually.
-And when they’re combined with his strategic ability and conceptual talents, the results are often attention-getting, results-oriented, and memorable.
+And when they’re combined with his strategic ability and conceptual talents, the results are attention-getting, results-oriented, and memorable.
 Dave's work has been recognized by many award shows, and Dave is always quick to recognize them right back.
 Because, you know, he's got that great eye.
 Two of them, actually.

 Mike Sanford / Title schmitle